kyverno/website/content/en/policies/pod-security/default/disallow-host-path.md

 ---
 type: "docs"
-title: Disallow Host Path
+title: Disallow-Host-Path
-linkTitle: Disallow Host Path
+linkTitle: Disallow-Host-Path
-weight: 47
+weight: 30
 description: >
     HostPath volumes let pods use host directories and volumes in containers.
 Using host resources can be used to access shared data or escalate privileges and should not be allowed.
 ---